gregorybeumer/Udacity-CarND-Term1-Project4/README.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In line 250 of `term1_project4.py` the `process_image()` pipeline function calls the `map_out_lane_lines()` function.
-This function (line 82) takes a warped binary image, left and right Line class instances and detects left and right lane pixels to find the lane boundaries and fits a second order polynomial to each.
+This function (line 82) takes a warped thresholded binary image, left and right `Line()` class instances and detects left and right lane pixels to find the lane boundaries and fits a second order polynomial to each.

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+For this I used the implementation of lesson 33 "Finding the Lines" which is taking a histogram along all the columns in the lower half of the image.
+With this histogram I am adding up the pixel values along each column in the image (line 94).
+In my thresholded binary image, pixels are either 0 or 1, so the two most prominent peaks in this histogram will be good indicators of the x-position of the base of the lane lines (lines 98 and 99).
+I can use that as a starting point for where to search for the lines (lines 106 and 107).
+From that point, I can use a sliding window, placed around the line centers, to find and follow the lines up to the top of the image (lines 114 through 136).
+I refactored this basic implementation of lesson 33 a little to remove duplicate code.
+I also introduced the `Line()` class (line 276) of lesson 36 "Tips and Tricks for the Project" to know if a left or right lane line is already detected (line 92) and therefore to skip the sliding window step (lines 93 through 140) in the next image or video frame.
+Then you have a fit and you are guided to line 145.
+Here the left and right fits are set to  the `current_fit` attributes of the corresponding `Line()` class instances (lines 145 and 146), which in turn were set earlier to the fitted polynomials from the previous image/video frame (lines 158 and 161).
+So in this next frame of video you don't need to do a blind search again, but instead you can just search in a margin around the previous line position (line 147 and 148).
+Here's an example of my output for this step from the warped thresholded binary image above to verify that the line pixels are identified (in blue and red) and a fit is overplotted (in green):

 ![alt text][image6]